biati-digital/nova-php-cs-fixer/README.md

 ## Features

--   Works out of the box no need to install anything
+-   Works out of the box no need to install anything (at least for Big Sur users and lower, Mac OS Monterey and Up, read below)
 -   HTML support, it can handle files with inline HTML
 -   Blade support, it can format .blade.php files
 -   Twig support, it can format .twig files